 Holiday Trash Schedule

 If your regular trash collection falls on or after Thanksgiving Day, trash pickup will be delayed one day.
-There will be no service interruption for Christmas Day and New Year’s Day because these holidays fall on a Sunday.
+If your regular trash collection falls on or after Christmas Day and New Year's Day, trash pickup will be delayed one day.
 For a list of holidays that affect trash collection, visit WM Holiday Schedule.

 Holiday Tree Recycling

 Residents can recycle their holiday tree by placing it on the ground next to their carts when they are placed at the curb on their regular trash collection day.
 Residents can also chop up their tree and place it inside their organics cart container (green lid).
 The organics cart container lid must be completely closed with all tree pieces fitting inside.
 Tree recycling will be underway from Tuesday, December 26 through Friday, January 12.
 All decorations, tinsel, and the tree stand must be removed.
 Holiday trees larger than six feet tall must be cut in half to be eligible for pick up.
 Flocked trees cannot be recycled and must be chopped up and placed inside the trash cart (black lid) or residents may request a bulky item pickup by contacting WM Customer Care at (800) 423-9986.